 GMC Sierra 1500 Review

-The 2013 GMC Sierra 1500 ranks 3 out of 10 Full Size Pickup Trucks.
-This ranking is based on our analysis of 58 published reviews and test drives of the GMC Sierra 1500, and our analysis of reliability and safety data.
+The 2014 GMC Sierra 1500 ranks 1 out of 10 Full Size Pickup Trucks.
+This ranking is based on our analysis of published reviews and test drives of the GMC Sierra 1500, as well as reliability and safety data.

 Other Trucks to Consider